The divisor class group of a discrete polymatroid: Abstract

 \section{Abstract}

-In this paper we introduce toric face rings of multicomplexes.
-We show how to compute the divisor class group and the class of the canonical module when the toric face ring is normal.
-In the special case that the multicomplex is a discrete polymatroid, its toric face ring is just the toric ring of the independence polytope of the polymatroid.
-This case is studied deeply for several classes of polymatroids.
+In this paper we introduce toric rings of multicomplexes.
+We show how to compute the divisor class group and the class of the canonical module when the toric ring is normal.
+In the special case that the multicomplex is a discrete polymatroid, its toric ring is studied deeply for several classes of polymatroids.